Jambavan: Birth

 In the beginning, when Brahma was sitting on the lotus from the navel of Vishnu, he started meditating and yawned, from which a bear was born, which later became Jambavan.
 It is said he was called Jambavan either because he was born on Jambudvipa, or because he was born while yawning.
 He was present at the time when Vishnu fought Madhu and Kaitabha.
 At the time of Ramayana, he was 6 manvantaras old.

 Ramayana

 In the epic Ramayana, Jambavan helped Rama find his wife Sita and fight her abductor, Ravana.
 It is he who makes Hanuman realise his immense capabilities, and encourages him to fly across the ocean to search for Sita in Lanka.

-Later, he accompanies Vanara Army in the deadly war against demons of Lanka.
+Later, he accompanies the Vanara Army in the deadly war against demons of Lanka.
 He witnessed war as a strategist and physician not engaging in it directly but showed his might against Ravana and his son Indrajit.
 He pierced Indrajit’s chest with Indrajit’s own trident which he fired on Jambavan and threw him back to Lanka after he wounded Rama and Lakshmana with Nagapasha.
 He also kicked Ravana in his chest and fainted him, forcing him his charioteer to flee along with him.
 He also killed Ravana’s generals by crushing them under huge trees.